Huntrr/bootstrap-doc-generator/2016s/(450) Databases/(2)Installing MongoDB.md

 _Mac (OS X)_

 Assuming you have Homebrew installed by this point you can just type `brew install mongodb` into terminal.
 Then, if all goes well, mongodb should show you three different commands that you should copy-paste into Terminal and run.
-Before you start mongo for the first time, run `mkdir -p /data/db` to create the default location for the database.
+We will be hosting the database in the cloud so you can have persistence between sessions and persistence between computers.
+However, if you would like to have the database locally you can do the following:  before you start mongo for the first time, run `mkdir -p /data/db` to create the default location for the database.

 In case you run into any problems, [look at MongoDB's full instructions page](http://docs.mongodb.org/manual/tutorial/install-mongodb-on-os-x/) and Google around before asking mentors for help.

 _Windows_

 MongoDB has a full set of instructions [here](http://docs.mongodb.org/manual/tutorial/install-mongodb-on-windows/) that you should follow through till you can run MongoDB.
 You most probably just need to install the 64-bit version of MongoDB using their installation file.
-Before you run Mongo for the first time, you'd need to run this from Command Prompt: `md \data\db`.
+We will be hosting the database in the cloud so you can have persistence between sessions and persistence between computers.
+However, if you would like to have the database locally you can do the following:  before you run Mongo for the first time, you'd need to run this from Command Prompt: `md \data\db`.
 Follow the instructions on the above link to run MongoDB.

 _Linux_

 Most Linux distros should have MongoDB available for installation in their respective package managers (`apt-get`, `yum`, `pacman`, etc.).
 Alternately, you can read the full instructions to install MongoDB on Ubuntu can be found [here](http://docs.mongodb.org/manual/tutorial/install-mongodb-on-ubuntu/).

-Before you start mongo for the first time, run `mkdir -p /data/db` to create the default location for the database.
+ We will be hosting the database in the cloud so you can have persistence between sessions and persistence between computers.
+However, if you would like to have the database locally you can do the following:  before you start mongo for the first time, run `mkdir -p /data/db` to create the default location for the database.